Join the Academy

 Dystopian fiction is a form of speculative fiction that imagines a frightening vision of the future in cataclysmic decline.
 It presents an end-of-the-world, gloom-and-doom scenario.
 Dystopia is the opposite of utopia, a place of ideal perfection.
 If utopia is paradise, dystopia is paradise lost.

-So how does one go about writing dystopian fiction?
-In this post, we’re going to share some tips and some common themes found in the genre so that you will be ready to try your own hand at writing a dystopian story in no time.
+So how does one go about writing dystopian novels?
+In this post, we’re going to share some tips and some common themes found in the genre so that you will be ready to try your own hand at writing the best dystopian novel in no time.

 How do you write a dystopian novel?